dbt-labs/docs.getdbt.com/website/docs/docs/quickstarts/dbt-cloud/databricks-qs.md

 id: "databricks"
 sidebar_label: "Databricks quickstart"
 ---
-For the Databricks project in the quickstart guide, you'll learn how to:
+For the Databricks project in the quickstart guide, you'll learn how to use dbt Cloud with Databricks.

+This quickstart will show you how to:

 - Create a Databricks workspace.
 - Load sample data into your Databricks account.
 - Connect dbt Cloud to Databricks.
 - Take a sample query and turn it into a model in your dbt project.
 A model in dbt is a select statement.
-- Add tests to your models
+- Add tests to your models.
-- Document your models
+- Document your models.
-- Schedule a job to run
+- Schedule a job to run.

 :::tip Videos for you
 You can check out [dbt Fundamentals](https://courses.getdbt.com/courses/fundamentals) for free if you're interested in course learning with videos.